Ahornberg/Ahornberg-VCV-Modules/manuals/README.md

 ![Tape Recorder](TapeRecorder.png)

-How to use it  (click on the image below to wacht the video):
+How to use it  (click on the image below to watch the video):

 [![Tape Recorder Manual](https://img.youtube.com/vi/4BYcD7gmuQo/0.jpg)](https://www.youtube.com/watch?v=4BYcD7gmuQo)
 ### Transport